Tradl30-hash/SOC-Home-Lab/Windows-Endpoint/README.md

 renderXml = 1
 This is required for Splunk_TA_windows to parse Windows Event Logs correctly.

-5. Sysmon Installation & Configuration
+5. Sysmon Installation & Configuration Installed both sysinternals SYSMON and sysmon-config

 Sysmon was installed using Sysinternals to provide detailed endpoint telemetry such as:
 Process creation